Ruslan-Aliyev/Java_Android_AsyncTask/README.md

 - For disk-bound tasks that might take more than a few milliseconds
 - No need to manipulate handlers, hence easier in this sense

+AsyncTask is designed to be a helper class around Thread and Handler and does not constitute a generic threading framework.
+AsyncTasks should ideally be used for short operations (a few seconds at the most.)
+If you need to keep threads running for long periods of time, it is highly recommended you use the various APIs provided by the java.util.concurrent package such as Executor, ThreadPoolExecutor and FutureTask.

 Android AsyncTask is an abstract class provided by Android which gives us the liberty to perform heavy tasks in the background and keep the UI thread light thus making the application more responsive.

 Android application runs on a single thread when launched.
 Due to this single thread model tasks that take longer time to fetch the response can make the application non-responsive.
 To avoid this we use android AsyncTask to perform the heavy tasks in background on a dedicated thread and passing the results back to the UI thread.
 Hence use of AsyncTask in android application keeps the UI thread responsive at all times.